TraiLynne/blog/_drafts/counting_valleys.markdown

 ```1```

-## Decomposition:
+## Decomposition

 > Break It Down

 1. Start at level 0
 2. Determine the direction of the next step
 3. Add or Subtract based on level
 4. Confirm if the previous status was above or bellow sea level
     - if above, add 1 to valleys
     - if below, valley number does not change
 5. After full traversal, return number of valleys

-## Abstraction:
+## Abstraction

 > What is Absolutely Needed